tns30-dev/shopping-cart-web-application/README.md

 ## Credits

-1.Built by Thet Naung Soe and Soh Yong Sheng.
+1. Built by Thet Naung Soe and Soh Yong Sheng.
-2.Submitted as module project for NUS-ISS Graduate Certificate in Enterprise Solutions Development.
+2. Submitted as module project for NUS-ISS Graduate Certificate in Enterprise Solutions Development.